laravel/docs/cashier-paddle.md

 <a name="creating-subscriptions"></a>
 ### Creating Subscriptions

-To create a subscription, first retrieve an instance of your billable model, which typically will be an instance of `App\Models\User`.
+To create a subscription, first retrieve an instance of your billable model from the database, which typically will be an instance of `App\Models\User`.
 Once you have retrieved the model instance, you may use the `newSubscription` method to create the model's subscription pay link:

     use Illuminate\Http\Request;